TouchBoardSoftware/TouchBoard/README.md

 TouchBoard helps people type text, without having to press keys or click their mouse.
 It is a "hover based" on-screen keyboard.

 ## Requirements: Java 8+ on Windows or Linux, or Java 8 (only) on Mac.
 TouchBoard needs Java to run.
 On Windows or Linux, Java 8 or greater is fine.
 On MacOS, TouchBoard will run properly if Java 8 is used, but will not run in any later Java versions (Java 9+).
 This is due to a recently discovered bug on Mac in all the the later versions of the Java language.
 If desired, you can easily install more than one version of Java on Mac.
-The Mac Java issue is described here:
+The Mac Java language issue is described here:
 <a href="https://bugs.openjdk.org/browse/JDK-8302618" target="_blank">JDK-8302618: Problem typing uppercase letters with java.awt.Robot on Mac</a>

 ## General Features